Should city research be led by cities?

 In this urban century, the ability to meet global sustainable development goals is even more compounded in our growing cities.
 Many argue that investment in innovation is key to solving the challenges of accommodating more people, in an equitable manner, in a climate change impacted world.
 Yet the outcomes sought by urban research and innovation are often not defined by those setting the policy direction or making decisions in cities.

-As part of this program of works, the Connected Cities Lab is leading or is involved in a series of workshops with multidisciplinary and multi-institutional global partners investigating this interface of policy, practice and research.
+As part of this program of works, the Melbourne Centre for Cities is leading or is involved in a series of workshops with multidisciplinary and multi-institutional global partners investigating this interface of policy, practice and research.
 Questions include how could the methods in which city data is generated be designed to allow far greater transfer of knowledge between and to cities?
 And would a co-designed data collection process enable city research to be more actionable and impactful?